flyingtoaster0/flyingtoaster0/_drafts/keyboard-matrix.md

 ## Internal Pull-Up Resistors

-Many microcontrollers pull-up resistors built into their input pins.
+Many microcontrollers have pull-up resistors built into their pins.
 By running the following two lines, a pin is made to be an input, and its internal pull-up resistor is turned on.
 This means that the pin will now read "1" unless it is somehow pulled to ground by something else in the circuit.

 {% highlight c %}